 Last month when I made a sudden trip to my hometown, I had forgotten to bring a shampoo along with me.
-So I had the chance to experiment with Himalaya Herbals Anti-Hairfall Shampoo which was available there for family use.
-You know that one tall shampoo bottle which every family has !
+So I had the chance to experiment with Himalaya Anti Hairfall Shampoo which was available there for family use.
+You know that one tall shampoo bottle which every family has!
 Let’s see how it faired for me during my three weeks stay there.

 Day one, when I tried on my hair without oiling, I felt that it cleansed my oily scalp very well and gave a nice bounce to my thin hair.
 But my hair was slightly tangled and unmanageable.
 I had to very carefully untangle them to avoid hair breakage.
 This gave me a not so good first impression (P.S I did not use a conditioner post washing as I didn’t have one there)

-I used the shampoo 2-3 times a week and during the three weeks I noticed that there was no major hairfall when oiled.
-But if I don’t oil or say condition, the process is reverse.
+I used the shampoo 2-3 times a week and during the three weeks, I noticed that there was no major hair fall when oiled.
+But if I don’t oil or say the condition, the process is reversed.
 I shed a whole lot of hair strands due to that all tangling.
 Now that I’m back home, I stopped using it and I have mixed feelings with this shampoo.
-I liked the voulme it gave but hated the dryness it caused.
-Overall, For me it was more like a volumzing shampoo rather than anti-hairfall shampoo.
+I liked the volume it gave but hated the dryness it caused.
+Overall, For me it was more like a volumizing shampoo rather than anti-hair fall shampoo.

 - Gentle on hair.

 - Gets rinsed off easily leaving no residue behind

 - Does not weigh down my flat-thin hair.

 - Hair can be tangled and unmanageable if used without a conditioner.

 - Not for very dry hair.